broken-byte/HR_test_environment_with_solutions/readMe.md

 Description
 -----------
-This repo is both a stash of my solutions to the Hacker Rank Interview Prep Kit AND a a testing environment that makes it easy to do the challenges on your local machine.
+This repo is both a stash of my solutions to the Hacker Rank Interview Prep Kit AND a testing environment that makes it easy to do the challenges on your local machine.

 Common problems I encounter in integrated web IDE's like the one featured on HackerRank is the lack of good linting and/or not enough feedback on test failures (especially on the long time complexity tests).
-Inevitably I found myself copy pasting the test data and making my own tests.
+Inevitably I found myself copying and pasting the test data and making my own tests.

-Pretty soon I got tired of rewriting unit tests so I wrote code inside of the test_utilities directory that makes dynamically generated tests given the test data and the function you wanna test.
+Pretty soon I got tired of rewriting unit tests, so I wrote code inside the test_utilities directory that makes dynamically generated tests given the test data, and the function you want to test.
 I've also added code to process the text files that Hacker Rank provides which contain the SUPER long test data for time complexity tests.

-I ALSO added created a tools directory with common algorithm things I found myself repeating, so feel free to use those with confidence as I have unit tests to validate their utility.
+I ALSO added created a tools' directory with common algorithm things I found myself repeating, so feel free to use those with confidence as I have unit tests to validate their utility.

 The repo is divided up into different topics from data structures & algorithms, i.e.,